 Invisible aliens in a tiny flying saucer come to Earth looking for heroin.
-They land on top of a New York apartment inhabited by a drug dealer and her female, androgynous, bisexual nymphomaniac lover, a fashion model.
-The aliens soon find the human pheromones created in the brain during orgasm preferable to heroin, and the model's casual sex partners begin to disappear.
-This increasingly bizarre scenario is observed by a lonely woman in the building across the street, a German scientist who is following the aliens, and an equally androgynous, drug-addicted male model.
-(Both models are played by Anne Carlisle, in a dual role.)
+They land on top of a New York apartment inhabited by a drug dealer and her androgynous, bisexual nymphomaniac lover, who's also a fashion model.
+The aliens soon find the human pheromones created in the brain during orgasm preferable to heroin, and the model's casual sex partners begin disappearing.
+This increasingly bizarre scenario's observed by a lonely woman in the building across the street, a German scientist who's following the aliens, and an equally androgynous, drug-addicted male model (both models are played by Anne Carlisle).
 Darkly funny and thoroughly weird.
-Written by

 What a wonderful film.
 Bizarre, yes!
 But in that bizarre way that keeps you coming back to see it again and again.
 "Liquid Sky" is a low budget, many times cheesy, take on science-fiction, including sci-fi's penchant for social commentary.
 However, this film is so over-the -top, so visually primitive and so different and funny in its premise that it cannot help but endear itself to you.
 (Caveat: there are some brutal moments in this film, including several rape scenes; however, these events more than fit into the story of the film and do not appear to be gratuitous at all.)
 The whole "Punk/New Wave" sensibility that pervades this film reminded me of the humor found in "American Werewolf In London" ....
 (I mean a Jewish werewolf, what a wonderfully brillant comic juxtaposition.)
 Same here in LS with Punk/New Wave types and aliens both looking for drugs of one kind or another -- how terrifically different that is from the usual Invasion of the Body Snatchers/X-Files-colonization schtick to which we have become all to accustomed.